tu2-atmanand/run-spice/README.md

 # Run Spice
-Spice Runner Extension for Visual Studio Code
+Spice code Runner Extension for Visual Studio Code

 ![Spice Runner Logo](src/RunSpiceLogo.png)

-The Spice Runner extension for Visual Studio Code provides a convenient way to execute SPICE programs directly from the editor.
+The Run Spice extension for Visual Studio Code provides a convenient way to execute SPICE programs directly from the editor.
 It is designed to ease the process of running SPICE simulations without the need to remember complex command-line invocations.
 Whether you are a seasoned SPICE user or a beginner exploring circuit simulations, Spice Runner streamlines your workflow and enhances productivity.
+It provides an button at the bottom right corner in the status bar and also an option in the right-click menu for easy access.

 ## Features